guptaviha/Nextjs-Website-Template/README.md

 # Next.js Website Template

-A modern website template based on the [Next.js](https://nextjs.org/) React framework built in TypeScript using [Chakra UI](https://chakra-ui.com/) and hosted on [Netlify](https://www.netlify.com/).
+A [Next.js](https://nextjs.org/) React framework based website built in TypeScript using [Chakra UI](https://chakra-ui.com/) and hosted on [Netlify](https://www.netlify.com/).

 Be sure to explore the [demo](https://www.vihagupta.com/) to my personal website.

-Use this template as a starter for your next website.
-Just download, make your edits, and host it on any free server.

 ## Features
  - Responsive design: Built for device responsiveness across laptops, tablets, and phones
- - Ready-to-use: Just replace your data in one central file
  - Flexible: Made using Chakra components.
-Easy to customize to your specific needs
  - Dark Mode: Support for dark mode available
+ - Analytics using Umami

 ## Simple Steps to Host
 1. Clone the repo to your local machine
-2. Navigate to the ```/data``` dir.
-Make your edits to the file names ```data.ts```
-3. Install npm on your machine if you havent already done so.
+2. Install npm on your machine if you haven't already done so.
 (Tutorial [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows))
-4. To see the website in action on your local machine, run the following command
+3. To see the website in action on your local machine, run the following command
     ```npm run dev```
-5. The site should be visible on ```localhost:3000``` in your browser
+4. The site should be visible on ```localhost:3000``` in your browser
-6. Make sure to push your changes to a GitHub repo
+5. Make sure to push your changes to a GitHub repo
-7. Once ready to host, you can head on to a tool like [Netlify](https://www.netlify.com/) to make it live.
-Just sign up, create a new site, link your GitHub repo and enjoy!

 ## Credits
 Made possible thanks to the following free asset resources